grom72/daos/docs/admin/common_tasks.md

 17. Add a large file that's less than the 500MB pool size into the container.
 18. Call `dmg pool query` and check that the free size has declined.

-## Multiple host setup with PMEM and NVMe
+## Multiple host setup with PMem and NVMe

-1. Check PMEM and NVMe configurations are homogeneous.
+1. Check PMem and NVMe configurations are homogeneous.
 I.e., same number of disks, size, address, etc.
 2. Check network configuration.
 Check that both the server and the client hosts can communicate with the network interface.